RADAR-base/ManagementPortal/README.md

    Depending on your system, you can install Node either from source or as a pre-packaged bundle.
 2. [Yarn][]: We use Yarn to manage Node dependencies.
    Depending on your system, you can install Yarn either from source or as a pre-packaged bundle.
+3. Local SMTP server: currently a simple docker-compose is provided with a local SMTP server.
+Create `smtp.env` from `smtp.env.template` and modify `application.yml` accordingly.

 After installing Node, you should be able to run the following command to install development tools.
 You will only need to run this command when dependencies change in [package.json](package.json).